The Makem Brothers: Biography

 The three Makem brothers were born in Drogheda, County Louth, Ireland and grew up in Dover, New Hampshire, where the family moved to in the mid 1970s.
-Their father, Tommy Makem, was one of the most famous Irish musicians in the world, first as a member of The Clancy Brothers and Tommy Makem and later as a solo act.
+Their father, Tommy Makem, was one of the most famous Irish musicians in the world, first as a member of The Clancy Brothers and Tommy Makem and later as a solo act and then as a duo with Liam Clancy.
 Tommy's mother was the singer and traditional song collector Sarah Makem.
 The Makem Brothers' elder sister Katie Makem is also a performer, although she does not tour professionally.
 Shane Makem was born in August 1967, Conor in September 1968 and Rory in October 1969.

 Both Shane and Conor attended Stonehill College in Easton, Massachusetts and Rory went to Bard College in Annandale-on-Hudson, New York.
 As a student at Bard College, Rory formed a band with Lisa Gentile, Lisa Lisa and the Country Jam.

 In February 1989, Shane and Rory Makem founded the band, the Makem Brothers, debuting at the now-closed Blackthorne Tavern in Easton, Massachusetts.
 Guitarist Brian Sullivan joined the duo soon after.
 The Makem Brothers and Brian Sullivan were set to perform at the Tom Clancy Memorial Concert in New York City in November 1991; for the event, they wanted a bass player.
 Their father, Tommy Makem, suggested their middle brother, Conor Makem, and so he debuted with his brothers and Brian Sullivan at the memorial concert.

 In 1992, the quartet recorded a demo album which was later commercially released for a time.
 Songs on the demo included Charlie and the MTA and Maid of Fife-O. In 1994 the Makem Brothers and Brian Sullivan released their first full-length album, Out Standing in a Field.
 Also that year, they made their television debut on Tommy Makem's PBS television special, Songs Of The Sea.
 Judy Collins also performed on that special.

 Brian Sullivan left the band in 1995 but stayed on to play backup on the Makem Brothers' second album, On the Rocks.
 The Makem Brothers continued as a trio for eight more years, releasing two more albums, Who Fears to Speak in 1998 and Stand Together in 2001.
 In 1997 they filmed a concert for Iowa PBS which was released on videocassette.